Cycling in the Pyrenees is truly sensational and offers some of the best cycling in France.

 Pyrenees cycle routes: Argelès-Gazost and Tourmalet region of the Pyrenees

-When planning our trip to this area of the western Pyrenees, it took us ages to decide on the best base: should we stay in Argelès-Gazost or Bagnères de Luchon or Foix to access the best Pyrenees roads?
+When planning our trip to this area of the western Pyrenees, it took us ages to decide on the best base: should we stay in Argelès-Gazost, Bagnères de Luchon or Foix to access the best Pyrenees roads?

-After much thought, we decided on Argelès-Gazost for our first trip to the Pyrenees as it allows you to be close to the most famous Pyrenees cols, mountain passes and Tour de France climbs (particularly if you want to attempt the Col du Tourmalet bike climb and the other climbs in this guide).
+After much thought, we decided on Argelès-Gazost for our first trip to the Pyrenees.
+This allows you to be close to the most famous Pyrenees cols, mountain passes and Tour de France climbs (particularly if you want to attempt the Col du Tourmalet bike climb and the other climbs in this guide).
 We think it was the right choice (but have since been back to cover the cycling routes of Bagnerès de Luchon including Col du Peyresourde and friends)!

 Read this for more information on how we decided which town to stay in for cycling the Pyrenees and this for an overview of the different cycling regions within the Pyrenees.

 All of the Pyrenees cycling routes in this guide use Argelès Gazost as a base town.
-If you use them you’ll find yourself on loops that take in some of the greatest road climbs of the Pyrenees.
+If you use them, you’ll find yourself on loops that take in some of the greatest road climbs of the Pyrenees.
 We’ve put these routes together ourselves and we hope you love them as much as we did.
-Let us know!
+Do let us know once you’ve experienced cycling in the Col du Tourmalet region, especially if you tried our routes!

 A big thank you to local resident, Simon Smart, for his insights that helped us plan many of these routes.